Here's the perfect venue for a vintage-style wedding

 If you'd like me to be celebrant at your own wedding

-If you'd like me to be celebrant at your own wedding, I'd be delighted to be there for you both.
+If you'd like me to be celebrant at your own wedding, I thank you for this privilege.
 Simple weddings are now my specialty.
 'Beautifully simple and simply beautiful'.
 We have no registry office weddings in the ACT, so marrying couples must choose a private civil celebrant, or a church.
-(The last Registry Office weddings were held about twenty years ago.)
+(The last Registry Office weddings in Canberra were held about twenty years ago.)

 My fee for a simple wedding (to which you can add your own personal vows, if you wish) is $500.
 This is actually less than the cost of marrying at a registry office on the weekend in NSW.